 For many eCommerce businesses, retaining new customers is every bit as big of a challenge as attracting their attention in the first place.
-Lead nurturing plays a major role in B2C (business-to-consumer) marketing, and building an email marketing strategy is a cornerstone to this.
+Lead nurturing plays a major role in D2C (direct-to-consumer) marketing, and building an email marketing strategy is a cornerstone of any solid eCommerce marketing plan.

 Today, we’ll go over how important email marketing is in eCommerce and then we will be laying down the ground work for eCommerce marketers looking to make email a major part of their customer acquisition and retention strategy.
 We’ll break down these 5 crucial steps to establishing a well-structured and successful email strategy in B2C marketing: